 Tackle Express Blog

-We often get asked by customers in the shop, ‘should I go with a Penn Fathom 2 Speed or an Avet 2 Speed reel?’
+We often get asked by customers in the shop, "should I go with a Penn Fathom 2 Speed or an Avet 2 Speed reel?"
 That is a tough question to answer because both are great reels and will hold up to tough fighting fish.
-My intention here is to scrutinize what we consider are the five key features of each reel to give you a thorough comparison and hopefully help you choose the best reel for you.
+My intention here is to review points that we consider are the five key features of each reel.
+This will hopefully give you a thorough comparison and help you choose the best reel for you.